 Monitoring is concerned with the performance of a programme, a policy or a service.
 Unlike an evaluation, it is typically conducted internally.
 That means monitoring is typically carried out by staff that works inside an organisation.
 And unlike evaluations, it is a continuous process.
 That means it is carried out non-stop during – and sometimes after – an activity.
 Monitoring typically supports the management of programmes, policies or services, and helps to manage its risks.

 Evaluations are like the occasional check-up of your car: Evaluations are a systematic and impartial assessment of expected and achieved accomplishments.

 Evaluations take a step back to look – as the term suggests – at the overall value of a programme, a policy or a service.
 Evaluations are usually conducted externally.
 That means evaluations are typically carried out by evaluators or specialists with no link to a programme, policy, service or organisation.
-Having independent, external evaluators should insure a more unbiased judgement.
-Unlike monitoring, an evaluation is not carried out all the time, but is a one-off activity.
+Having independent, external evaluators should ensure a more unbiased judgement.
+Unlike monitoring, an evaluation is not carried out all the time but is a one-off activity.
 Typically, evaluations are carried out during or at the end of an activity.

 And evaluations are more systematic than monitoring: Here are some typical questions an evaluation attempts to answer:

 - Is a programme, a policy, a service or an organization relevant?
 Does it suit the priorities and policies of the target group?

 - Is it effective?
 Does it achieve results?